Prospective Students

 Important:

-Individuals from countries with a high incidence of tuberculosis (see link below) are urged to have the IGRA done three months prior to arrival in Japan.
+Individuals from countries with a high incidence of tuberculosis (see link below) are required to undergo an IGRA test within three months prior to their arrival in Japan.

 Submit the health certificate from this system.

-The collected personal information will be managed in compliance with all the laws and regulations regarding personal information for all the Tokyo Tech students, and will not be used for any purposes other than those indicated in the Policy on Protecting the Privacy of Students, Faculty, and Staff at the Health Support Center
+The collected personal information will be managed in compliance with all the laws and regulations regarding personal information for all students at Science Tokyo, and will not be used for any purposes other than those indicated in the Policy on Protecting the Privacy of Students, Faculty, and Staff at the Health Support Center

 No. It is acceptable as long as it is completed in either English or Japanese by a physician.